PhamJay/Book-History/README.md

 Uses MariaDB as the Database.

+## Setup

+1. cd [ProjectDirectory]
+2. docker-compose -f MariaDB/docker-compose.yml up
+3. Navigate to localhost:8080 and log into the MariaDB Adminer using the credentials "root/example"
+4. Press "SQL Command" and execute the create and insert script (and optionally the test script)
+5. ng serve

 ## Original task description (for reference)

 Create a web front-end in Angular that displays the history of changes of book entities with pagination, filtering, ordering and optionally grouping.